aviswain/aviswain/README.md

 ## Howdy! 🤠

-I'm an undergrad student at UCLA studying Computer Science and Engineering.
+I'm an undergrad student studying Computer Science and Engineering at UCLA .

 - 🔭 I’m applying to internships right now.
 - 🌱 I recently built a program to clean up my Downloads folder.
 [Check it out]()!
 - 🧑‍💻 I'm looking for software engineering work.
 Feel free to reach out at aviswain1@gmail.com.

-- ⚡ Fun fact: don't worry, I am working on a better computer than the one in my pfp
+- ⚡ Fun fact: don't worry, I am working on a better computer than the one in my profile picture

 <!--